NGMLGroup/Time-Series-Clustering-with-GNNs/README.md

 experiment.

  ## Python prerequisites
- The implementation is done in Python 3.12.8 with [Pytorch](https://pytorch.org/) 2.5.1 and [Pytorch Geometric](https://pytorch-geometric.readthedocs.io/) 2.6.1 (with all optional dependencies).
-Moreover, [Torch Spatiotemporal](https://torch-spatiotemporal.readthedocs.io/) 0.9.4 is used heavily for the implementation of the spatio-temporal GNN model, the synthetic data generation, and training of the model.
+ The implementation is done with [Pytorch](https://pytorch.org/) and [Pytorch Geometric](https://pytorch-geometric.readthedocs.io/) (with optional dependencies).
+Moreover, [Torch Spatiotemporal](https://torch-spatiotemporal.readthedocs.io/) is used heavily for the implementation of the spatio-temporal GNN model, the synthetic data generation, and training of the model.
 In full, the code is verified for the following packages with dependencies:

     python=3.12.8
     torch=2.5.1